Innis College, Toronto: Governance and services

 Innis College was the first college at the University of Toronto to have parity between students and faculty on its governing council.
 The main governing body of Innis College is the Innis College Council and operates under the Governing Council of the University of Toronto.
 The College Council is made up of students, administration, and other interest groups including the members of the later life learning program, and the alumni association to name a few.
 The council has many boards including boards on academic affairs, college affairs, student affairs, and community affairs.
 It is the job of the council to exercise the college's autonomous rights granted to them by the University and therefore oversees admissions, awards, and academic programs offered by the college.

 The students of Innis College as well as the engineers living in the Innis Residence are members of the Innis College Student Society (ICSS).
 The ICSS is represented by a governing body that offers student services, as well as social events held by the college.
 The governing body of the ICSS is made up of an executive body, student representatives, and operations directors, all of whom are students.

 Innis College is home to the Cinema Studies Student Union (CINSSU) and the Urban Studies Student Union (URSSU); the representative unions of students enrolled in Cinema Studies and Urban Studies programs.

 Innis College is watched over by an administrative staff consisting of the Principal's Office and Registrar's Office, as well as the Innis Town Hall and Innis College Library staff.

-Innis College houses a student-run newspaper called The Innis Herald which publishes quarterly issues to the University of Toronto community.
-Their website has more current issues and there is a digital archive of The Innis Herald's past issues (starting in 1965/1966).
+Principals

+Below is a list of principals of Innis College.